 Receivables are reported net of an allowance for bad debt and contractual adjustment estimates.
-Although the aggregate amount of receivables may include balances due from patients and third-party payors (including final settlements and appeals), amounts due from third-party payors for retroactive adjustments of items, such as final settlements or appeals, are reported separately in the financial statements.
-The adequacy of the allowance for bad debts is evaluated regularly, with adjustments to increase or decrease the allowance by adjustments in the provision for bad debts.
-As expected payments are determined to be uncollectible, they are written off against the allowance for bad debts.
+Although the aggregate amount of receivables may include balances due from patients and third-party payors (including final settlements and appeals), amounts due from third-party payors for retroactive adjustments of items, such as final settlements or appeals, are reported separately in the consolidated financial statements.